pluresideas/pluresideas.github.io/index.md

 During the last user stories refinement meeting I glanced over the Issue Links section and pointed out that I can't find a prerequisite user story.
 The scrum master swiftly created it and linked it to the user story we were refining.
 I was surprised that couple of developers quickly adopted this process and applied it during the same meeting.
 Using the Issue Links section was a new concept for the team.

 Inspecting the Issue Links sections, examining dependencies is a good way of identifying gaps.
 Linking user stories by using the Issue Links sections also prevents starting working on user stories when dependencies are not yet satisfied.
-My suggestion is to link user stories as soon as possible, when they are created.

 ### How to architect solutions?